realthunder/asm3-wiki/Link.md

 snapshots (one for each linking type) no matter how many times it is linked, in order to save memory resources and improve update efficiency.

-A new class `Gui::SoFCSelectionRoot`, derived from `Coin3D SoSeparator`, is added both as the storage, and also as the key(s) for looking up selection context.
+<a name="selroot"></a>A new class `Gui::SoFCSelectionRoot`, derived from
+`Coin3D SoSeparator`, is added both as the storage, and also as the key(s) for looking up selection context.
 When an object is linked, `LinkView` will request a snapshot of the node tree from `LinkInfo`, and use a `SoFCSelectionRoot` to hold the snapshot tree.

 <a name="rendering"></a>Various shape nodes are extended to support selection
 context, including `PartGui::SoBrepPointSet`, `PartGui::SoBrepEdgeSet`, and